What Is HAARP?

 UAF is actively soliciting funding and proposals to use the facility, and operates on a pay-per-use model.
 Agencies, either directly or through UAF and other universities, sponsor projects that utilize the facilities and are charged a rate that recovers both direct and indirect costs.
 This concept is common in the research community.

 Who Conducts Research At HAARP?

 The scientists who may conduct research are university physicists and engineers, their students, government scientists, and scientists from commercial firms having an interest in the ionosphere and in communication and radio science theory and applications.
 Several universities have played a major role in HAARP from its inception to the present time, including the University of Alaska, Stanford University, Penn State University, Boston College, Dartmouth University, Cornell University, University of Maryland, University of Massachusetts, MIT, University of California Los Angeles, Clemson University and the University of Tulsa.

 Does the Ionospheric Research Instrument Operate Continuously?

-No. The last active Ionospheric Research Instrument operations were completed in April 2018.
+No. The last active Ionospheric Research Instrument operations were completed in July/August 2018.
 Campaigns run similar to the USAF model, where groups of scientists collaborate to conduct interactive ionospheric research.
 A typical research period may last one to two weeks and up to four such campaigns may occur in a given year.

 Where Can I Get Access to Real-time Data From HAARPs Passive Instruments?